Learning a Fourier Transform for Linear Relative Positional Encodings in Transformers: INTRODUCTION

-The research on scaling up the attention architecture, a core module of Transformers responsible for direct propagation of the signal between different tokens of the input sequence, started with their birth \cite{transformers-main}.
-Attention modules have quadratic space and time complexity with respect to the input sequence length $L$ and thus are computationally incapable of modeling longer-range distances in long input sequences.
-The research on ``efficient'' Transformers has taken on a new importance as the size of Transformers models grew from the GPT-1 architecture of ``only'' \textbf{117M} parameters to GPT-3 with \textbf{175B} parameters, a \textbf{1000$\times$} increase within just two years.
+The largest computational bottleneck in Transformers is also the source of their success, the attention module.
+The attention module propagates signals between different tokens in the input sequence and has quadratic time and space complexity with respect to the input length $L$, which limits its scalability to long sequences.
+Thus, designing efficient attention modules has been an active area of research.
+Recently, the research on ``efficient'' Transformers has taken on new importance as the size of Transformer models grew from the GPT-1 architecture of ``only'' \textbf{117M} parameters to GPT-3 with \textbf{175B} parameters, a \textbf{1000$\times$} increase within just two years \cite{gpt3}.

-In several applications, \textit{local attention} \cite{local-attention, local-enhanced} addresses these new challenges.
-Tokens attend only to the compact sets of their neighbors, and the attention matrix is effectively zeroed out in most entries.
-In other problems requiring direct modeling of long-range dependencies, this approach is not sufficient \cite{zaheer2020big}.
-For instance, genome modeling \cite{dna-1, dna-2, dna-3} is a notoriously difficult task, because several of the DNA's functionalities, such as regulatory properties, depend directly on the DNA's 3D conformation and thus are inherently non-local phenomena.

-To model long-range dependencies directly, several other models were proposed, where tokens were grouped together into subsets via clustering or hashing methods \cite{routing, apoorv, reformer, sparse-hash}.
-The attention was then modeled only for pairs of tokens within the same partition.
-In these approaches, the resulting attention matrices are still sparse.